Creating Format Profiles for Bank Reconciliation

 Tip:You can click on the hyperlinked financial institution name to go back to the financial institution record.

 For details on the bank reconciliation process, see Bank Data Matching and Reconciliation.
-For information on the automated cash application process, see Automated Cash Application.
+For information about the automated cash application process, see Automated Cash Application.

 For details on banking-related permissions, see Permissions for Banking Features.